-We tend to think of the Greeks as big time intellectuals and some of them were, but most of them were like you and me.
-That is, they liked stuff that was funny, stuff they could relate to, and stuff that meshed with their experience of life.
+We tend to think of the Greeks as big time intellectuals.
+Some of them were, but most of them were like you and me.
+That is, they liked things that made them laugh, stuff they could relate to, and entertainment that meshed with their experience of life.

 So when we talk about Greek plays you have to realize that they were written for the masses and are completely accessible to modern readers.
 There is nothing more lowbrow than the Greek comedies.
-That is not to say that they don’t have poignant lessons for our lives, they do, but they do it with satire and humor–kinda like Saturday Night Live.
+That is not to say that they don’t have poignant lessons for our lives; they do, but they do it with satire and humor – kind of like Saturday Night Live.